etitolo/wsi-css-standards/README.md

     color: #9329D1
 ```

-###Class Qualification
+###Class and ID Qualification

-Do not over-qualify class name selectors with an element type unless you are specifying exceptions to the default styling of a particular class.
+Do not over-qualify class or ID name selectors with an element type unless you are specifying exceptions to the default styling of a particular class or ID.

 ```
 // Good